-- 5.95 The Leeds & Liverpool Canal is the longest canal in Britain built as a single waterway at 127 miles in length.
-The canal is a significant built and natural asset within Craven passing through the south of the plan area for a distance of approximately 17 miles. - 5.96 The Thanet Canal (also known as the Springs Branch) is a short branch (approximately a third of a mile long) of the Leeds & Liverpool Canal running to Skipton Castle constructed in the late eighteenth century to serve limestone quarries near the castle owned by Lord Thanet. - 5.97 The Canal provides a resource as a wildlife and habitat corridor; a recreational route for walking, canoeing, cycling and running; and as a tourism asset for those pursuing holidays on narrow boats as well as daytrippers seeking a place for peace and reflection.
-The industrial heritage of the Leeds & Liverpool Canal is one of the defining elements of the area and provides a rich historic environment for current and future generations to enjoy. - 5.98 The setting and the character of the Canal varies from a highly rural environment outside settlements, through villages such as Gargrave, Bradley, Farnhill and Kildwick, to the more urban environment through Skipton.
+- 5.92 The Leeds & Liverpool Canal is the longest canal in Britain built as a single waterway at 127 miles in length.
+The canal is a significant built and natural asset within Craven passing through the south of the plan area for a distance of approximately 17 miles. - 5.93 The Thanet Canal (also known as the Springs Branch) is a short branch (approximately a third of a mile long) of the Leeds & Liverpool Canal running to Skipton Castle constructed in the late eighteenth century to serve limestone quarries near the castle owned by Lord Thanet. - 5.94 The Canal provides a resource as a wildlife and habitat corridor; a recreational route for walking, canoeing, cycling and running; a route for commuters who walk or cycle along the towpath to get to work or school; and as a tourism asset for those pursuing holidays on narrow boats as well as day-trippers seeking a place for peace and reflection.
+The industrial heritage of the Leeds & Liverpool Canal is one of the defining elements of the area and provides a rich historic environment for current and future generations to enjoy.

+- 5.95 The setting and the character of the Canal varies from a highly rural environment outside settlements, through villages such as Gargrave, Bradley, Farnhill and Kildwick, to the more urban environment through Skipton.
 Many new developments including the re-use and conversion of existing buildings have taken place along or in proximity of the canal benefiting from the waterside setting and environment; this has particularly been the case within Skipton.
-There are further opportunities for development in appropriate locations during the lifetime of the Local Plan. - 5.99 Development opportunities will need to recognise the waterside potential whilst maintaining and reinstating the characteristics of local canal architecture and waterscape. - 5.100 New waterside developments place extra liabilities and burdens on waterway infrastructure and also provide an opportunity for infrastructure to be improved.
-When considering proposals for new development along the canal the Council will work with the Canal & River Trust to ensure that any necessary improvements to the canal infrastructure arising directly from needs generated by new developments are met by developer contributions secured through Planning Obligations.

-5.101 A number of sites identified in the draft local plan as preferred sites for allocation are within reasonable proximity of the Leeds & Liverpool

-Canal and new development at these locations will also be required to have regard to this policy and the requirements of policy INF3 and Appendix A.
+There are further opportunities for development in appropriate locations during the lifetime of the Local Plan. - 5.96 Development opportunities will need to recognise the waterside potential whilst maintaining and reinstating the characteristics of local canal architecture and waterscape. - 5.97 New waterside developments place extra liabilities and burdens on waterway infrastructure and also provide an opportunity for infrastructure to be improved.
+When considering proposals for new development along the canal the Council will work with the Canal & River Trust to ensure that any necessary improvements to the canal infrastructure arising directly from needs generated by new developments are met by developer contributions secured through Planning Obligations. - 5.98 The Water Framework Directive applies to the Canal, so developments that could impact on the water quality would need to meet the provisions of Policy ENV8.
+A number of sites identified in the draft local plan as preferred sites for allocation are within reasonable proximity of the Leeds & Liverpool Canal and new development at these locations will also be required to have regard to this policy and the requirements of policy INF3, ENV8 and Appendix A.